Admissions & Financial Aid

 Submit official transcripts from each college or university you attended, even if you were not awarded a degree.

-You must demonstrate evidence of a bachelor's degree.
+You must demonstrate evidence of a bachelor's degree and minimum undergraduate GPA of 3.0.

 Our institutional code is 3924 when you register for the exam.